RiverLikesMath/academic-starter-blog/content/post/writing-technical-content/index.md

   placement: 3
   caption: 'Image credit: [**John Moeses Bauan**](https://unsplash.com/photos/OGZtQF8iC0g)'
 ---

+My current website is over at https://www.likesmath.com .
+This'll be the main website soon!

 Academic is designed to give technical content creators a seamless experience.
 You can focus on the content and Academic handles the rest.